 Course Description: Basic combinatorial techniques including the study of the principle of inclusion and exclusion and generating functions.
 Additional topics may include modular arithmetic, algebraic coding theory, Polya’s method of enumeration, and an introduction to abstract algebraic structures.

 Prerequisites: MATH 26103 (Discrete Mathematics) or MATH 28003 (Transition to Advanced Mathematics); pre- or corequisite MATH 30803 or MATH 30903 (Linear Algebra).
-Students should be familiar with the standard notation and properties of sets, functions, and relations.
+Students should be familiar with the standard notation and properties of sets, functions, and relations, and should have working knowledge of vector spaces, dimension, and bases.

 Course grade: Here is how I plan to weigh your grades: